-1) Thirty Tunisian English-major female students, with an intermediate level of English proficiency, voluntarily participated in this study.
+Participants Thirty Tunisian English- major female students with an intermediate level of English proficiency voluntarily participated in this study (referred to as Tunisian EFL learners in subsequent sections).
 They were all third year undergraduate students studying English as a specialty in a well-known Tunisian University.
 A background questionnaire was used to ensure the homogeneity of this population.
 They were all about the same age (20-21 years old), educated in Tunisian schools, and from a homogenous social background.
-They all started learning French at primary school at the age of eight and then learned English at preparatory school at the age of 12.
+They all started learning French at primary school at the age of eight and then learned English at preparatory (middle) school at the age of 12.
 Care was also taken so that none of these participants had a parent who was not Tunisian.
 This was meant to reduce the risk of another dialect or another language affecting the participant's speech.